 So now, onto gymnastics.
 The break up of the Soviet Union was very sudden, and the individual republics hadn't qualified to compete at the 1992 Olympics.
 So a decision was taken to allow the countries of the former Soviet Union to compete as the CIS (Commonwealth of Independent States) - with the exception of Latvia (which unfortunately ruled Laschenova and Sazonenkova out of contention for gymnastics).
 So 1992 was the Soviet Union's last Olympic participation.
 The teams had (WAG) Alexander Alexandrov and (MAG) Leonid Arkayev as their head coaches, both from Russia.
 There were other coaches from around the Soviet Union, including Ukraine's Oleg Ostapenko, and the gymnasts came from Russia, Belarus, Uzbekistan, Ukraine and Azerbaijan.
 The gymnasts would also have with them their individual personal coaches.
 They were very close, like family, and showed a lot of emotion at the changes.

 When people speak of the Soviet Union today, they often refer to the 'Cold War'.
 This expression implies a lack of friendship between people from their country, and ours.
-Yet gymnastics has, in my opinion, always been a very friendly forum where everyone comes together in friendship.
-I attended many international competitions, including World Championships, during the 1980s and 1990s, and I was always pleasantly surprised at how open and friendly people were, from all over the world.
+Yet gymnastics - most sports - has, in my opinion, always been a collective forum where everyone comes together in friendship.
+I attended many international competitions, including World Championships, during the 1980s and 1990s, and gymnasts and spectators from all countries always mixed quite comfortably.
 Gymnastics in the Soviet Union and Russia may have been founded by its country's leaders as a way of demonstrating the superiority of the state, but in reality, everyone just wanted to get on with each other.
-Politics is a poor bedfellow for sport, and far better as a diplomatic tool.
+Politics is a poor bedfellow for sport, and sport is a great diplomatic tool.
+We come closer to other nations by meeting and talking to their people; sport is very democratic and encourages people to come together face to face rather than simply relying on governments to set the agenda.

 Life in Russia was very difficult during the 1990s; there was a great deal of crime and corruption.
 The famous ice hockey player, Slava Fetisov, once said that the reason he left Russia was that the cost of security was too high.
 I spoke with Vladimir Zaglada about this; he moved to the UK in the late 1990s, and said that people moved to a new country in order to have a better life and be able to give their children what they needed.